IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 ![image of Isis CB authority resolution page](/media/resolutionPage.png)

-> note: if the first authority to be resolved isn't highlighted in orange already (as seen above), click on that authority to do so
+> Note: if the first authority to be resolved isn't highlighted in orange already (as seen above), click on that authority to do so

 [^ Up to Table of Contents](#table-of-contents)